semnijenhuis/3D-ArcGisProject/README.md

 | **Visibility of Responses**        | Users should understand that their public response will be visible to others                               | The application should clearly inform users about the visibility of their responses | Must         |
 | **Compatibility Testing**          | The application should undergo compatibility testing to ensure consistent performance                      | The application should be thoroughly tested to ensure stability                     | Should have  |
 | **Ease of Use for Product Owners** | As a product owner, I shouldn’t need a lot of technical knowledge for basic changes                        | The application should provide easy access and usability for product owners         | Would have   |

+By meeting these requirements, the application aims to facilitate user interaction with 3D buildings and objects, enhancing the overall user experience and potentially driving increased sales for inBeeld.
+Additionally, the project seeks to expand the availability of 3D building models, thereby enriching the platform's database and attracting a broader user base.
+The primary focus remains on empowering end users to provide feedback directly on the map interface, ensuring their engagement and satisfaction with the application.

+## Gap Analysis